ldv-klever/klever/docs/dev_env_model_specs.rst

       signals.
     - No
   * - environment processes
-    - Value is an object that maps process identifiers (a category and process name separated by “/” symbol) to process descriptions.
+    - Value is an object that maps process identifiers (a category and process name separated by "/" symbol) to process descriptions.
       Process identifiers are used in attributes.
       A category and process name should be C identifiers.
       Example:

       {
-      “category1/name1”: {process description},
+      "category1/name1": {process description},
-      “category2/name2”: {process description}
+      "category2/name2": {process description}
       }
     - Names are identifiers of processes described in values.
     - No
   * - functions models
     - Value is an object that maps enumerations of function names to corresponding process descriptions:

-      {“name1, ..., nameN”: {process description},
+      {"name1, ..., nameN": {process description},
-      “name”: {process description}}
+      "name": {process description}}

     - A name of the member is a string which is an enumeration of function names.
       These functions will be replaced by models generated from the provided process descriptions.